vdeltatto/imbalance-gain-causality/README.md

 # imbalance-gain-causality

-This repository contains the supporting codes for the article **Robust inference of causality in high-dimensional dynamical processes from the Information Imbalance of distance ranks** (unpublished).
+This repository contains the supporting codes for the article **Robust inference of causality in high-dimensional dynamical processes from the Information Imbalance of distance ranks** ([arXiv](https://doi.org/10.48550/arXiv.2305.10817)).

 The functions employed to compute the Imbalance Gain in the paper are in the Python files _utilities.py_ and _imbalance_gain.py_, and their use is illustrated in the notebook _tutorial.ipynb_.